MyThElon3404/Power_BI-Torture_the_Data/DAX in Power BI/DAX Hands-On.md

 		Topn Funct = TOPN(10, 'Table Function', 'Table Function'[ID], ASC)
 </details>

-- #### Table Functions ->
+- #### Relationship Functions ->
 <details>
   <summary> Click Here for Functions </summary>

-- #### SUMMARIZE - The SUMMARIZE function creates a summary table for the requested columns of a table.
-It groups the data by the specified columns and can calculate aggregations.
+- #### RELATED Function (Calculated Column) - The RELATED function in Power BI DAX is a powerful tool that allows you to fetch related data from another table based on an existing relationship between the tables.
+It is particularly useful in scenarios where you want to enrich your data model by pulling in additional details from a related table.
-		Summarize tb =
+		Price = RELATED(Products_Relationship_F1[Price])
-    			SUMMARIZE('Table Function',
-        			'Table Function'[Category],
-        			'Table Function'[SubCategory],
-        			"Total Sales", SUM('Table Function'[SalesAmount]),
-        			"Total Quantity", SUM('Table Function'[QuantitySold])
-    			)
-- #### ADDCOLUMNS - The ADDCOLUMNS function adds calculated columns to a table.
+- #### RELATEDTABLE Function - The RELATEDTABLE function in Power BI DAX is used to retrieve a table containing all rows from a related table that are associated with the current row.
+It is particularly useful when you have a one-to-many relationship and you want to aggregate or analyze related rows from the "many" side of the relationship.
-  		AddColumn tb =
+  		OrderCount = COUNTROWS(RELATEDTABLE(Orders_Relationship_F2))
-    			ADDCOLUMNS('Table Function',
-        			"Profit", 'Table Function'[SalesAmount] - 100
-    			)
-- #### DISTINCT - The DISTINCT function returns a one-column table that contains the distinct values from the specified column.
-		Distinct Funct = DISTINCT('Table Function'[Category])
-- #### VALUES - The VALUES function returns a one-column table that contains the distinct values in a column or a one-row table that contains the distinct values in the columns.
- 		Value Funct = VALUES('Table Function'[Category])
-- #### UNION - The UNION function combines two or more tables by combining their rows.
-		Union Funct = UNION('Table Function', 'Filter Functions')
-- #### INTERSECT - The INTERSECT function returns a table that contains only the rows that are present in both tables.
-  		Intersect tb = INTERSECT('Table Function', 'Logical Functions')
-- #### TOPN - The TOPN function returns the top N rows of a table, based on a specified expression.
-		Topn Funct = TOPN(10, 'Table Function', 'Table Function'[ID], ASC)
 </details>